google/WebFundamentals/src/content/en/updates/2016/06/2-cookie-handoff.md

 {% include "web/_shared/contributors/wdenniss.html" %}
 {% include "web/_shared/contributors/owencm.html" %}

+Warning: While we're keeping this information available for historical purposes, we don't encourage developers to adopt this pattern.
+Many of the links and examples in this post are out of date.

 We all love how native apps will ask you to login only once and then remember you until you tell them you want to log out.
 Unfortunately the web doesn't